 In the spring semester, sociology majors Rachel Wintz and Nathaniel Chriest used a grant from the Office of Undergraduate Research to conduct a study about food insecurity among UAA students.

-Stories By J. Almendarez
+Author: J. Almendarez

 Barbara Klita named her son, Fryderyk, after the famous Polish composer Fryderyk Chopin.
 It is a piece of her home country that she wanted to give to her Italian born son.

 But Fryderyk, known to many as Fred, chose his last name.
 After he finished high school, he legally changed his last name from Veschi to Frontier, an homage to his love for his adopted home state, Alaska.

 Every year, Student Life and Leadership selects a commencement speaker from the graduating class.
 Representing the class of 2013 is justice major Kelsey Waldorf, whose speech focuses on continuing the quest for success and personal accomplishments well after graduation.

 TNL sits down with Kelsey and talks about her current goals, advice for future students, and more.

 Results are in for the 2013 student government election.

 Andrew Lessig and Andrew Lemish are the new Union of Students at the University of Alaska Anchorage president and vice president.